Codecademy/docs/content/python/concepts/sets/sets.md

 ---
-Title: 'Sets'
+Title: "Sets"
-Description: 'A set is an unordered collection of elements without any duplicates.'
+Description: "A set is an unordered collection of elements without any duplicates."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Sets'
+  - "Sets"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A set is an unordered collection of elements without any duplicates.